jaymcgavren/presentations/go/phillyete/2019/slides.md

 ## Use the blank identifier to ignore values

+* Discards the value.
-(Provides clear visual indicator that a value's being ignored!)
+* Provides clear visual indicator that a value's being ignored!

 ``` go
 mySlice := []string{"one", "two", "three"}